 Set apache as an owner of the directory where the files are extracted:

 Step 3.
-Configure apache web server.
+Configure Apache webserver.

 Create new a virtual host apache:

-We need to include the ‘phpmybackuppro.conf’ configuration file in the web server configuration (put the line at the end of the file):
+phpmybackuppro.conf’ the configuration file in the web server configuration (put the line at the end of the file):

 Step 4.
-Finally restart Apache service.
+Finally, restart the Apache service.

 Step 5.
 Access phpMyBackupPro.

 http://domain-name/phpmybackuppro.
-Enter your MySQL details, such as MySQL username and password, FTP username and password, etc. and save the changes.
+Enter your MySQL details, such as MySQL username and password, FTP username and password, etc., and save the changes.
 After you save the changes, log out from phpMyBackupPro and log in back again using your MySQL username and password.